emmajanedrews/base-template/_posts/2017-05-11-2017-first-quarter-market-update.md

 **McGregor Lake** has three residential active listings and six vacant active listings.
 Neither 2017 nor 2016 saw any residential or vacant sales in the first quarter, but there is one pending sale compared to zero pending sales last year.

-**Bitterroot Lake**has seven residential active listings and four vacant active listings.
+**Bitterroot Lake&nbsp;**has seven residential active listings and four vacant active listings.
 This year in the first quarter there were two residential sales, zero vacant sales, and one pending sale compared to zero residential sales, zero vacant sales, and zero pending sales in the first quarter of 2016.

 I’ve talked before about the surge in residential waterfront in Flathead Lake on the condominium sales side.
 There are 47 active listings right now, four of which have sold compared to eight last year.
 There is also one pending sale.